China lobbies hard ahead of Manila's South China Sea arbitration case

 Manila filed the case in 2013 to seek a ruling on its right to exploit the South China Sea waters in its 200-nautical mile exclusive economic zone (EEZ) as allowed under the U.N.
 Convention on the Law of the Sea (UNCLOS).

-While legally binding, any decision that favors the Philippines would be unenforceable because there is no U.N. body to police such rulings, legal experts said.
+While legally binding, any decision that favours the Philippines would be unenforceable because there is no U.N. body to police such rulings, legal experts said.

 Nevertheless, such a ruling would be a diplomatic blow to Beijing and might prompt other claimants to the South China Sea to take similar action, legal experts and diplomats said.